Trayvon Martin: Before the world heard the cries

-SANFORD, Florida (Reuters) - Tracy Martin had been looking for his son Trayvon since the night before.
+SANFORD, Fla., April 3 (Reuters) - Tracy Martin had been looking for his son Trayvon since the night before.
 He went to bed figuring the teen must have gone to the movies and turned off his phone.
 When Trayvon still wasn’t home in the morning, Martin called the police.

 Instead of one squad car with his son in the backseat, three vehicles pulled up: a police cruiser, an unmarked sedan and another official-looking car.
 Martin would discover the third car belonged to a chaplain.